 Genetically Modified Foods (GMOs)

 GMOs: What are GMOs?
 Genetically Modified Organisms.
-The correct scientific term is "transgenics."
 A genetically engineered food is a plant or meat product that has had its DNA artificially altered in a laboratory by genes from other plants, animals, viruses, or bacteria, in order to produce foreign compounds in that food.
 This type of genetic alteration is not found in nature, is a deviation from God’s design, and is experimental.

 Which Foods are GMO?: See Institute for Responsible Technology's website for updates.
 Currently, GMOs are found in 80% of U.S. packaged and processed foods.
-In the U.S., three major commodity crops are raised predominantly from GMO seed: field corn (92%), soybeans (94%), and cotton (94%). *percentages are based on U.S. acreage as of 2015 (USDA).
+In the U.S., three major commodity crops are raised predominantly from GMO seed: field corn (92%), soybeans (94%), and cotton (94%).
+Percentages are based on U.S. acreage as of 2015 (USDA).
 98% of Canadian grown Canola is genetically engineered for herbicide resistance.
 U.S. sugar beet production is estimated to be over 95% genetically modified for herbicide resistance.
-GMO sweet corn, papaya, zucchini, and yellow summer squash are also for sale in grocery stores, but in far lesser amounts.
-Golden rice is genetically modified.
+Other GM crops currently approved in the U.S. include sweet corn, Hawaiian Rainbow papaya, zucchini, and yellow crookneck squash, pink pineapples, Golden rice, salmon and Impossible Burger/other plant based meats created by Impossible Foods.
+Synthetic sweeteners Aspartame and Eversweet are also genetically engineered.
 Genetically modified alfalfa is grown for use as hay and forage for animals.
 ‘White Russet’ brand potatoes, genetically modified to resist bruising were introduced to some grocery stores in 2015, but are not yet widely available.
 GMO potatoes are being marketed under the Simplot Innate brand, found under the trademark White Russet.
 Genetically engineered non-browning ‘Arctic’ apples have been deregulated by the USDA and are expected to be on the market in 2016.
 AquaBounty plans to begin harvesting GE salmon in late 2020.
 When it arrives in supermarkets, it will be labeled “bioengineered,” not genetically engineered.

 Products derived from the above, including oils from all four, soy protein, soy lecithin, cornstarch, corn syrup and high fructose corn syrup among others.